emile22/draft-stephan-green-use-cases/draft-stephan-green-use-cases.md

 (ii) the gain must be measurable

 (iii) network-wide energy efficiency solutions must include legacy devices and green-wg ready devices

 ## Selective reduction of energy consumption in network parts proportional to traffic levels

 Traffic levels in a network follow patterns reflecting the behavior of consumers.
 Those patterns show periodicity in the terms of the traffic delivered, that can range from daily (from 00:00 to 23:59) to seasonal (e.g., winter to summer), showing peaks and valleys that could be exploited to reduce the consumption of energy in the network proportionally, in case the underlying network elements incorporate such capabilities.
 The reduction of energy consumption could be performed by leveraging on sleep modes in components up to more extreme actions such as switching off network components or modules.
 Such decisions are expected to no impact on the service delivered to customers, and could be accompanied by traffic relocation and / or concentration in the network.
-For this use case, the following requirements apply:

 ## Reporting on Lifecycle Management